 If you’ve lived in the United States of America for a period of more than 12 months during the last 10 years, you’ll need to submit an FBI Identity History Summary police check as part of the requirement for your 820/801 Australian Partner Visa.
-As I understand it, this applies even to non-US citizens and non-US permanent residents who have lived in America.
+This applies even to non-US citizens and non-US permanent residents who have lived in America.

 Unfortunately, it can be a bit of a headache to complete the FBI police check if you’re currently living in Australia— you’ll be required to mail off a set of fingerprints and the FBI is notoriously particular about it, which means most people will use a professional fingerprinting service… expensive and very limited appointments.
-I decided to take my own fingerprints, but I’ll include information about other options below.
+Instead, I decided to take my own fingerprints and had great success!
 Here’s everything you need to know about getting your FBI police check while living in Australia.

 There are essentially 3 options for applying for the FBI police check: